49nord/coyote/README.md

 See the Webserver configuration section for details.

 With the nginx in place, `coyote` can be setup.
 The debian package will install a systemd template unit named `coyote@`, including a timer.
-The following command sets up automatic certificate generation and renewal via let's encrypt:
+The following commands set up automatic certificate generation and renewal via let's encrypt:

 ```
 # systemctl enable coyote@mydomain.example.com.timer